Student Chapter Guidelines

-Faculty Advisor: Each Chapter must elect a faculty advisor who is a member of CIM.
+Faculty Advisor: Each Chapter must select a faculty advisor who is a member of CIM.

 Approval from your institution: A new Student Chapter must have the written approval of the institution at which it is located.
 The list of 10 Student Chapter members and the written approval from the institution should be sent to the administrator of the MetSoc.

 By-laws and petition: A set of by-laws should be drawn up and submitted to the administrator of the Metallurgy and Materials Society of CIM.
 See Chapter manual for guidelines.

 The aforementioned documents will be presented to the MetSoc-CIM Boards of Directors for approval.
 Your faculty advisor will be officially informed of the actions of the Board.
 Upon approval of the MetSoc Board, the Student Chapter will be issued and a start-up allowance cheque in the amount of $200 Cdn.
 The chapter must obtain a University bank account where the money will be forwarded to the faculty advisor to deposit there on the Chapter’s behalf.